C I R C E N S E S

 glads3.jpg (83010 byte)

 The most popular games were the ludi circenses, or chariot races, which took place in the circus, and the naumachiae, naval battles reproduced within special facilities.
-The Ludi Gladiatori in the amphitheatre were less frequent, but immensely popular, too.
+The Ludi Gladiatorii in the amphitheatre were less frequent, but immensely popular, too.
 They were generally associated with a venatio, which was a staged hunt of wild animals (a show that sometimes entailed the execution of condemned criminals).
 In the amphitheatre were also staged the silvae, in which animals populated a scenery of woods and forests, and dramas, that reproduced famous mythological tales.

 logowhitesm.jpg (9777 byte)